Allumnium/sc2-army-planner/README.md

 **Trademark notice:**
 *StarCraft II and all related names are trademarks of Blizzard Entertainment.
 This project is fan-made and is not affiliated with or endorsed by Blizzard.*
+*Fan-made tool.
+Not affiliated with or endorsed by Blizzard Entertainment.
+StarCraft II and unit names are trademarks of Blizzard.*